falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/supported-fields.md

 Name | Type | Description
 :----|:-----|:-----------
-`evt.latency` | RELTIME | delta between an exit event and the correspondent enter event, in nanoseconds.
-`evt.latency.s` | RELTIME | integer part of the event latency delta.
-`evt.latency.ns` | RELTIME | fractional part of the event latency delta.
-`evt.latency.human` | CHARBUF | delta between an exit event and the correspondent enter event, as a human readable string (e.g. 10.3ms).
 `evt.deltatime` | RELTIME | delta between this event and the previous event, in nanoseconds.
 `evt.deltatime.s` | RELTIME | integer part of the delta between this event and the previous event.
 `evt.deltatime.ns` | RELTIME | fractional part of the delta between this event and the previous event.